The school community comprises all those who work together at St Bernard’s: governors, students, parents, teaching and support staff.

 There are approximately 250 students in the Sixth Form.
 They form an essential part of the school community, sharing responsibility for the school with the staff and setting an example to younger students.
 They are responsible for the four Houses, organising sporting, dramatic and fund-raising events.
 They have their own uniform, common room and study areas.
 A list of destinations of the Year 13 leavers can be found in the School Prospectus.

 Links with the local and wider communities

 The school community opens out into the local and wider community in many ways.
-For example:

 - One World Group: A well supported school group regularly reminds the rest of the school of the plight of Prisoners of Conscience, organising assemblies, letter-writing projects and fund-raising.

 - Community Service: Year 12 students serve the local community by working with the elderly, the handicapped or in schools.
 The flourishing SVP group from Senior forms also visit schools and senior citizens’ centres and homes.
 Other causes are supported at different times of the year by form, year or House groups.